I’m Kirsten and welcome to my little corner of the internet. I’m a part-time blogger and full-time accounting graduate student. Sounds fun, right?

 So what is my ultimate goal with this blog?

-As a college student myself, I strive to produce the best content and content that my peers can take inspiration from.
+Shortened, I like to emphasize that I am proving inspiration for “an affordable lifestyle for the modern woman.”
+I strive to produce the best content and content that my peers can take inspiration from.
 Nothing I cook is too difficult for those with limited kitchen experience, no outfits I put together are outrageously expensive for the average college budget, and most of the trips I take are weekend trips from my part-time job budget.

 If I encourage just one of you to try a recipe, put together a killer outfit for a job interview, or plan your next vacation, I’ve done my job.